I was so excited when I created my first Facebook Ad campaign.

 I told you not to sell mid content, but once someone has consumed the entire thing, we’ve got a little bit more leeway.

-So at the end, include a soft call to action linking to one of the pieces we’re going to produce in step 2.
+So in the end, include a soft call to action linking to one of the pieces we’re going to produce in step 2.

 Not everyone will convert now, but some will.